Bats, Beasts, and Beacons, oh my! Geofencing and Privacy this Halloween

 How could parents alleviate safety concerns, while doing the right thing in regard to their child’s data?

 TomTom’s Geofencing API puts what data is used for your application’s actions, and how much, under full control of the developer.
-This means that the developer can opt to completely anonymize data and retain only what basic location points are necessary to perform desired actions, such as sending fence reports.
+This means that the developer can opt to completely anonymize data and retain only what basic location points are necessary to perform desired actions.

 For those interested in creating an application that protects children by making sure their guardians can see their location, this means that you can do so on your own terms.
 As location data can be anonymized at the API level, it means that TomTom never sees personal information of those utilizing the tool; the information is simply never included in processed data.